In 2016, Wild Rescue rehabbed over a thousand cottontails. Photos courtesy of Wild Rescue unless otherwise noted.

 Bona-Fide Bunny Lovers

 Though busiest in the spring, volunteer rescue of wild baby rabbits goes non-stop from February to October.
-In 2016, Rabbit Rescue, a 501(c)3 non-profit organization, rehabbed over a thousand cottontails.
+In 2016, Wild Rescue, a 501(c)3 non-profit organization, rehabbed over a thousand cottontails.

 “I thought that was bad,” said Leggett.
 “This year is going to be worse.
 I’m already over 300 rabbits and it’s just April.”